 From 1985-1988, Lee Gramm served as an assistant secretary in the Presidential Office of Management and Budget and then the Federal Trade Commission (FTC).
-At the time, she was the highestranking Korean American in the federal executive branch.
-She later served as chairman of the Commodity Futures Trading Commission (CFTC) from 1988-1993 and as director of the Regulatory Policy Institute at George Mason University.
+At the time, she was the highest-

+Wendy Lee Gramm (L), former chair of the Commodity Futures Trading Commission (CFTC), and Gen. Michael Siegl